 The integrated arts complex is a vital node in the fine arts precinct on the Virginia Tech campus.
-Located along a busy boundary between the campus and neighborhood, the renovated and expanded home for music, art and drama advances the precinct’s identity within the campus and the larger community.
+It’s located along a busy boundary between the campus and neighborhood making it a crucial space.
+Now, the renovated and expanded home for music, art and drama advances the precinct’s identity within the campus and the larger community.

-The renovation of a former administrative building, Henderson Hall, consolidates the previously scattered departments of theater, music, graphic design and art history.
-The 36,000-square-foot facility includes faculty and graduate student offices, graphic design studios, computer labs, a lighting design studio, a scenic design studio, a lecture hall, a slide library, and multimedia presentation rooms.
+The renovation of a former administrative building, Henderson Hall, consolidates several previously scattered departments.
+These include theater, music, graphic design and art history.
+The 36,000-square-foot facility has faculty and graduate student offices, graphic design studios, computer labs, a lighting design studio, a scenic design studio, a lecture hall, a slide library, and multimedia presentation rooms.
 Acoustically isolated music faculty studios and music practice rooms fill the remainder of the renovated space.

-Theatre 101, a new 8,000-square-foot black box theater, replaces an existing parking lot to the southeast of Henderson Hall and includes a rehearsal room, dressing rooms and support spaces.
+Theatre 101, a new 8,000-square-foot black box theater, replaces an existing parking lot to the southeast of Henderson Hall.
+It also includes a rehearsal room, dressing rooms and support spaces.
+Theatre 101’s steps and lobby entrance engage the street living as a venue for exhibits and impromptu performances.

 36,000sf renovation; 8,000sf new theater